semanticClimate/internship_sC/interns2026/daily_progress.md

 ## Daily Progress Report
 ## wednesday (2026-07-09)
--- not attended the meeting by personal family issues -- doing ppt wotk by myself for sematic climate project
+-- not attended the meeting by personal family issues -- doing ppt work by myself for semantic climate project..